Relintai/pandemonium_engine_docs/community/contributing/editor_and_docs_localization.md

 Tip:

-    Translating all the official Godot content is a massive undertaking, so we advise prioritizing the resources as they are listed above: first the editor interface, then the online documentation, and eventually the class reference if there are enough translators to keep up with updates.
+    Translating all the official Pandemonium content is a massive undertaking, so we advise prioritizing the resources as they are listed above: first the editor interface, then the online documentation, and eventually the class reference if there are enough translators to keep up with updates.